cypress-io/cypress-documentation/source/guides/tooling/reporters.md

 }
 ```

-### Command Line
+### Command line

 ```shell
 cypress run --reporter junit \
   --reporter-options "mochaFile=results/my-test-output.xml,toConsole=true"
 ```

-{% note %}
-The above configuration will output the JUnit report to `STDOUT` and save it into an XML file.
-Reporter options differ depending on the reporter (and may not be supported at all).
-Refer to the documentation for the reporter you are using for details on which options are supported.
-{% endnote %}

-## Report Per Spec
+# Merging reports across spec files

-Starting with version 3 of Cypress, each spec is processed completely separately during `cypress run` execution.
-Thus each spec _overwrites_ the previous report file.
-To generate unique reports per spec, use the `[hash]` in the `mochaFile` filename.
+Each spec file is processed completely separately during each `cypress run` execution.
+Thus each spec run _overwrites_ the previous report file.
+To preserve unique reports for each specfile, use the `[hash]` in the `mochaFile` filename.

 The following configuration will create separate XML files in the `results` folder.
-You can then merge the output reports using a separate step using 3rd party tool.
-For example, for {% url Mochawesome https://github.com/adamgruber/mochawesome %} reporter, there is {% url mochawesome-merge https://github.com/antontelesh/mochawesome-merge %} tool.
+You can then merge the reported output in a separate step using a 3rd party tool.
+For example, for the {% url Mochawesome https://github.com/adamgruber/mochawesome %} reporter, you can use the {% url mochawesome-merge https://github.com/antontelesh/mochawesome-merge %} tool.

-### Config File
+### Config file

 ```json
 {